Ben's Engineering Blog

 Hydration

-Hydration is the code that associates state with an existing object.
+Hydration is the code that associates the state of an item with an existing object.
 On the web, this refers to creating state in JS that matches server-side rendered DOM, which then enables client-side interactivity.
 It has origins in database and originates from the hydrate project from 2006.

 Partial hydration (for a full page) is only hydrating certain dynamic elements (not static trees).
 The islands refer to the dynamic trees.